JMichaelYang/CodeJam/README.md

 # How To Use

-1. Ensure that the filepaths in the utilities.FileHandler class are accurate for your system.
+1. Ensure that the filepaths in the MainExec class are accurate.

-2. Create a copy of the Template class in an appropriate package (ie: "qualification") with an appropriate name (ie: "Counting Sheep").
+2. Create a class that extends ChallengeBase in an appropriate package (ie: "qualification").

-3. Replace any references to the Template class with references to the new copy.
+3. Replace the ChallengeBase declaration in the MainExec class to match the new class.

-4. Ensure that the file names in the Read and Write functions match the input file name and the intended output file name.
+4. Ensure that the file name String in MainExec matches the input file name and the intended output file name.

-5. Write the code to manipulate the inputs in the manipulate() function of the new class.
+5. Write the code to manipulate the inputs in the Manipulate() function of the new class.

 6. Run the main() function of the new class.